Ubuntu! & Welcome to Adventures in Story Village

 Public Health Program Analyst Supervisor

-City of Philadelphia
+City of Philadelphia, Pennsylvania

-A theatrical storytelling workshop & performance on how to engage and enrich all audiences with characters and story development.
+A theatrical storytelling workshop & performance on how to engage and enrich audiences with characters and story development.

-GARDEN STATE STORYTELLERS LEAGUE'S TELLABRATION 2016 PRESENTED
+GARDEN STATE STORYTELLERS LEAGUE'S TELLABRATION 2016

-ONI LASANA in THE MANY MUSES OF A STORYTELLER
+THE MANY MUSES OF ONI LASANA

 A theatrical storytelling delight!